maixnor/wu-quartz/content/6 I shall use my Power.md

 - pre-bundling + [[Tying]]
 - mixed bundling
 ## Large Example at the End
-#todo type out example from picture
+#wontfix type out example from picture
 ## Elasticity of
 - independent goods $\epsilon_{1,2} = 0$
 	- relative markup is the inverse of the other product